What is Adverse Possession?

 If you receive a notice from the Magistrates Court, you will need the assistance of a lawyer to file your defence or counter claim.
 There are various time constraints surrounding the filing of defences and counter claims and therefore it is recommended that you seek urgent legal advice if you receive a notice from the Magistrates Court of Victoria.

-What Land can be adversely possessed?
+What Land can’t be adversely possessed?

-The Transfer of Land Act 1958 (Vic) and Limitation of Actions Act 1958 (Vic) set out the types of land capable of being adversely possessed.
-Please note that it is not possible to claim adverse possession over any of the following types of land:
+It is not possible to claim adverse possession over any of the following types of land:

 - Roads or footpaths;